Brook Lopez NBA Playoffs Player Props: Bucks vs. Heat

 Brook Lopez Insights vs. the Heat

+- He's put up 4.7 threes per game, or 11.0% of his team's shots from beyond the arc this season.

-- Lopez's Bucks average 102.4 possessions per game, which ranks 12th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- The Bucks rank 12th in possessions per game with 102.4.
+His opponents, the Heat, have one of the slowest tempos with 99.2 possessions per contest.

-- The Heat are the second-best defensive squad in the NBA, allowing 109.8 points per game.
+- The Heat give up 109.8 points per contest, second-ranked in the league.

-- On the glass, the Heat have given up 41.9 rebounds per game, which puts them sixth in the NBA.
+- On the boards, the Heat have conceded 41.9 rebounds per game, which puts them sixth in the NBA.

-- Allowing 25.6 assists per contest, the Heat are the 14th-ranked squad in the league.
+- In terms of assists, the Heat have allowed 25.6 per game, 14th in the NBA.

-- The Heat are the 28th-ranked team in the league at allowing threes, conceding 13.1 made 3-pointers per contest.
+- In terms of 3-pointers, the Heat are ranked 28th in the NBA, conceding 13.1 makes per game.

 Brook Lopez vs. the Heat